KarpelesLab/rest/README.md

 - Simple API for RESTful requests with JSON encoding/decoding
 - Support for context-based configuration and cancellation
+- Multiple authentication methods:
   - OAuth2 token management with automatic renewal
+  - API key authentication with secure request signing
 - Robust error handling with unwrapping to standard errors
 - Generic response parsing with type safety (Go 1.18+)
 - Large file uploads with multi-part and AWS S3 support